super-linter/super-linter/docs/add-new-linter.md

 ## Update the test suite

-Update the test suite to check for installed packages, the commands that your new tool needs in the `PATH`, and the expected version command:
+Update the test suite to check for installed packages, the commands that your new tool needs in the `PATH`, the expected version command, and for the existence of any configuration file you added:

 - `test/inspec/super-linter/controls/super_linter.rb`

 ## Install the tool

-- Install the tool by pointing to specific package or container image versions:
+1. Install the tool by pointing to specific package or container image versions:
    - If there are PyPi packages:
      1. Create a text file named `dependencies/python/<name-of-tool>.txt` and list the packages there.
      1. Add the new virtual environment `bin` directory to the `PATH` in the Super-linter `Dockerfile`, in the `Configure Environment` section.
         Example:

      ```dockerfile
      ENV PATH="${PATH}:/venvs/<name-of-tool>/bin"
      ```

      1. Add the new dependencies to the `pip` group in the DependaBot configuration file (`.github/dependabot.yaml`).

-  - If there are npm packages, update `dependencies/package.json` and `dependencies/package-lock.json`. by adding the new packages.
+   - If there are npm packages:
+     1. Update `dependencies/package.json` and `dependencies/package-lock.json`.
+        by adding the new packages.
+     1. Add the new npm packages to the `npm` group in the DependaBot configuration file (`.github/dependabot.yaml`).
    - If there are Ruby Gems, update `dependencies/Gemfile` and `dependencies/Gemfile.lock`
    - If there are Maven or Java packages:
      1. Create a directory named `dependencies/<name-of-tool>`.
-    2. Create a `dependencies/<name-of-tool>/build.gradle` file with the following contents:
+     1. Create a `dependencies/<name-of-tool>/build.gradle` file with the following contents:

      ```gradle
      repositories {
        mavenLocal()
        mavenCentral()
      }

      // Hold this dependency here so we can get automated updates using DependaBot
      dependencies {
        implementation 'your:dependency-here:version'
      }

      group 'com.github.super-linter'
      version '1.0.0-SNAPSHOT'
      ```

      3. Update the `dependencies` section in `dependencies/<name-of-tool>/build.gradle` to install your dependencies.

      4. Add the following content to the `Dockerfile`:

      ```dockerfile
      COPY scripts/install-<name-of-tool>.sh /
      RUN --mount=type=secret,id=GITHUB_TOKEN /<name-of-tool>.sh && rm -rf /<name-of-tool>.sh
      ```

      5. Create `scripts/install-<name-of-tool>.sh`, and implement the logic to install your tool.
 You get the version of a dependency from `build.gradle`.
 Example:

      ```sh
      GOOGLE_JAVA_FORMAT_VERSION="$(
        set -euo pipefail
        awk -F "[:']" '/google-java-format/ {print $4}' "google-java-format/build.gradle"
      )"
      ```

      6. Add the new tool dependencies to the DependaBot configuration in the `directories` list and in the `java-gradle` group of the `gradle` package ecosystem.

    - If there is a container (Docker) image:
      1. Add a new build stage to get the image:

      ```dockerfile
      FROM your/image:version as <name-of-tool>
      ```

      1. Copy the necessary binaries and libraries to the relevant locations.
         Example:

      ```sh
      COPY --from=<name-of-tool> /usr/local/bin/<name-of-command> /usr/bin/
      ```

      1. Add the new dependency to the `docker` group in the DependaBot configuration file.

 ## Run the new tool

+To get the commands and command options to use to run the new tool, refer to the command-line interface documentation of the new tool.
+If it's not available on the tool's site, run the new tool with the option to print help text (often:
+`--help` or `-h`).

 - Update the orchestration scripts to run the new tool:
   - `lib/globals/languages.sh`: add a new item to `LANGUAGES_ARRAY` array.
 Use